 Rubio says US does not dispute Navalny poisoning assessment by Europeans

-Marco Rubio called the European report on Navalny's poisoning troubling and confirmed the US has no reason to dispute the findings implicating Russia.
+Rubio called the European report blaming Russia for Navalny’s poisoning troubling but said the U.S. has no reason to dispute findings of the rare toxin epibatidine.

 - Released on Feb 14, the five-nation statement from Britain, France, Germany, the Netherlands and Sweden said laboratory analyses found epibatidine on Navalny's samples and named Russia the prime suspect.